emiliobondioli/nuxt-magpie/README.md

 ✨🐦 Shiny!

-Magpie aims take Nuxt's [full static generation](https://nuxtjs.org/blog/going-full-static/) a step further, to create a standalone build with no API calls and no remote image assets.
+Magpie aims to take Nuxt's [full static generation](https://nuxtjs.org/blog/going-full-static/) a step further, to create a standalone build with no API calls and no remote image assets.

 ## Features